bazzite-org/yafti-go/README.md

 ## Features

-- **Web-based Interface**: Access the installer through your browser at http://localhost:3169
+- **Web-based Interface**: Access the installer through your browser or the integrated WebView
 - **Configurable**: Define your installation options in YAML configuration files
 - **Visual Selection**: Easily choose which components to install with toggle switches
 - **Command Execution**: Runs installation commands with real-time output display
+- **Multiple Deployment Options**: Run as a standalone binary, with an external browser, or as a self-contained Flatpak

 ## Installation